alexgreen0606/Asteroids/README.md

-# Space-Themed Asteroid Game 🚀
+# Asteroids 🚀

 ## Project Overview

-This is a space-themed asteroid game where players control a spaceship to dodge or shoot falling asteroids.
+Asteroids is a space-themed game where players control a spaceship to dodge or shoot falling asteroids.
 The goal is to survive as long as possible while earning points by destroying asteroids.
 Power-ups periodically appear, boosting the spaceship’s firing speed.

 ## Features